 To use this survey, your study should be configured for proximity monitoring via

 When you configure your study for Beacon-based proximity monitoring, you will

-will use this information to configure your survey's
+you will use this information to configure your survey's Proximity Triggering

-While your study is in progress, we encourage you to use the Researcher Dashboard and check the status of your participants on a daily basis.
+While your study is in progress, we encourage you to use the Researcher Dashboard and check the status of your participants daily.
 This ensures that if your compliance drops or any issues happen, you can detect and stop it as soon as possible.